the-javapocalypse/AWS-Certified-Solutions-Architect-Associate-2019/notes/CloudFormation.md

 Cloudformation Quickstart is a bunch of cloudformation templates already built by aws solution architects allowing you to create Complex environments very quickly

+## Stacksets
+Create, Update or delete stacks accross multiple accounts and regions with a single operation Need admin account to create stacksets
+Trusted accounts can create update or delete stack instances from stackset When you update a stackset, all the associates stacks are updated throughout all accounts and regions

 ##### Q: Are there limits to the number of templates or stacks?

 There are no limits to the number of templates.
 Each AWS CloudFormation account is limited to a maximum of **200 stacks**.